ucbds-infra/otter-grader/docs/workflow/otter_generate/index.rst

     container_image

 This section details how to generate the configuration files needed for preparing Otter autograders.
-Note that this step can be accomplished automatically if you're using `Otter Assign
+Note that this step can be accomplished automatically if you're using :ref:`Otter Assign
-<../../otter_assign/index.md>`_.
+<otter_assign>`.

 To use Otter to autograde an assignment, you must first generate a zip file that Otter will use to create a Docker image with which to grade submissions.
 Otter's command line utility